rainbow-catch/MERN-find-job/README.md

 - Displaying job offers from database 💼
 - Applying for the job offer 🚀
 - Searching for jobs by words 🔎
-- Send a request to create a company account 📧
+- Register new company account 📧
 - Log into a company account ✔️
 - Browse submitted applications 📝
 - Add a new job offer (on behalf of your company only) ➕
 - Remove job offers (only belonging to your company) ✖️
 - Admin account can delete all offers, browse all applications, add offers on behalf of other companies 👨🏼‍💻
+- Simple tests ✅

 ### Live Link:
 [Job Search live link](https://jobsearchmern.netlify.app/)